-In August, Animal Action Greece worked in collaboration with animal welfare organisation, Artemis, after the tragic wildfires in Greece in August 2021.
-Since then, we have worked in collaboration to set up a temporary veterinary clinic in the village of Taxiarchis, Northern Evia, to treat and care for animal fire victims on the island.
-A large container was donated by the Prefecture of Central Greece to house the clinic, and we provided the necessary equipment and supplies to get the clinic up and running.
+Animal Action Greece first began working with animal welfare organisation, Artemis, after the tragic wildfires in Greece in August 2021.
+Since then, we have worked in collaboration to set up a temporary veterinary practice in the village of Taxiarchis, Northern Evia, to treat and care for animal fire victims on the island.
+In September 2021, a large container was donated by the Prefecture of Central Greece to begin housing the practice, and we provided the necessary equipment and supplies to get it up and running.
 Although the practice was initially set up to treat animals in the immediate aftermath of the summer wildfires, we were keen to utilise this newly created space to achieve something positive after such a devastating event, helping animals in the area on a more long-term basis.